7 Best Email Tools for SaaS Trial Conversion (2026)

 The Trial Conversion Email Framework

-Regardless of tool, every trial conversion sequence should include:
+Regardless of tool, every trial conversion sequence should include these phases:

 Days 1-3: Activation Focus